eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-acknowledgements.md

 connected to Ditto did successfully receive a [notification](basic-changenotifications.html) which resulted from a [command](basic-signals-command.html) which Ditto received and processed.

-The "acknowledgements" concept documented on this page provides means that messages (e.g. commands) consumed and processed by Ditto are treated with an "at least once" (or QoS 1) semantic.
+The "acknowledgements" concept documented on this page provides means by which messages (e.g. commands) consumed and processed by Ditto are treated with an "at least once" (or QoS 1) semantic.

 [Create/modify commands](protocol-specification-things-create-or-modify.html) will technically be acknowledged on the